 Education and Advice:They may also provide advice on posture,lifestyle and ergonomics advise to help prevent further nerve compression

-Consider booking a physiotherapy session with our experienced Physiotherapist ,who can help you to manage your symptoms better.
+Consider booking a session with our experienced physiotherapist, who can help you manage your symptoms more effectively.